abhayagnihotri5301/Explainable-AI-for-ADR-Detection-using-FAERS-Dataset/EXPLAIN.md

-# Beginner-Friendly Explanation: Predicting Adverse Drug Reactions with Explainable AI
+Predicting Adverse Drug Reactions with Explainable AI

-This document explains the project in simple terms for professors, non-technical readers, or those new to pharmacovigilance and data science.
+This document explains the project in simple terms

 ---